jasonpeacock/websites/jasonpeacock.markdown/content/projects/markdown-websites/index.md

 ### Containerize the tools

 There are a few tools and dependencies to install, as hard as I tried to minimize them.
-It would be awesome to have everything captured in a `Dockerfile` and runnable in a Docker container.
+It would be awesome to have everything captured in a `Dockerfile` and runnable in a Docker container[^docker].

+[^docker]:
+An [existing](https://github.com/SilverSoldier/tufte-pandoc-css-docker) project that does this already.

 ### Host on S3/Cloudfront